Table of Contents

 Breathability

 The fabric made of natural fibers is very breathable.
-Although some exceptions tend to be dense or less breathable.
+Although some exceptions tend to be dense or less breathable due to the yarn density.
+Cotton Linen Blended Crepe is excellent for keeping cool.

 Heat Insulation